 Bandage / Plaster: Keep bandage or plaster on and keep it dry.
-If you have just a bandage only (no plaster), you can:
+If you have just a bandage only (no plaster), you can: (circle): 1.
+Remove the 2 layers (crepe on top, wool and gauze underneath) yourself after 48 hours.
+Underneath will be one or more waterproof dressings, leave these on.
+There may be some blood staining underneath the dressing, this is normal.
+After the bandage has been removed you can wear (circle):

-- 1. Remove the 2 layers (crepe on top, wool underneath) yourself after 48 hours.
-Underneath will be one (circle): or more waterproof dressings, leave these on.
-There may be some blood staining underneath the dressing, this is normal. - 2.
-Leave the bandage on until your clinic appointment - 3.
-You can wear a normal shoe / keep the post operative sandal on when walking
+A normal shoe / keep the post operative sandal on when walking